-Simply stated, good transportation is the key to continuing the region's success-leaders must find a way to overcome these challenges.
-The conventional transportation planning approach that focused nearly all resources on major roadway improvements can help only so much.
+Simply stated, good transportation is the key to continuing the region's success-leaders must find a to overcome these challenges. wav The conventional transportation planning approach that focused nearly all resources on major roadway improvements can help only so much.
 Strategic investment in major roadways must be balanced with improvements to the bicycle, pedestrian, transit, rail, and freight network to keep people and goods moving, allow better access and mobility for residents and visitors, and enhance the area's quality of life.

-The KYOVA 2040 MTP addresses anticipated growth in Lawrence County in Ohio and Cabell and Wayne Counties in West Virginia.
+The KYOVA 2040 Integrated MTP addresses anticipated growth in Lawrence County in Ohio, Cabell and Wayne Counties in West Virginia and Boyd and Greenup Counties in Kentucky.
 The plan focuses on the continued development of a multimodal transportation system that fosters economic growth without compromising the region's natural appeal and character.
-The plan picks up where the 2035 Long-Range Transportation Plan left off and looks beyond the roadway network to determine the effects of growth on the built environment and acknowledge the importance of balancing the land use and transportation equation.
-As a result, the KYOVA 2040 MTP features tools aimed at creating a successful merger between smart growth and the demands of roadway users.
+The plan serves as a tri-state document blending feedback and recommendations from the previous KYOVA 2040 MTP and the Ashland Area MPO MTP.
+The MTP looks beyond the roadway network to determine the effects of growth on the built environment and acknowledge the importance of balancing the land use and transportation equation.
+As a result, the KYOVA 2040 Integrated MTP features tools aimed at creating a successful merger between smart growth and the demands of roadway users.